abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `download_only = "false"` or `download_only = "true"`

 _**CLI Option Use:**_ `--download-only`

+> [!IMPORTANT]
+> When using this option, the default mode of operation is to not clean up local files that have been deleted online.
+This ensures that the local data is an *archive* of what was stored online.
+To cleanup local files use `--cleanup-local-files`.

 ### drive_id
 _**Description:**_ This setting controls the specific drive identifier the client will use when syncing with Microsoft OneDrive.